Daniel Suero Alonso

 Daniel Suero Alonso (born May 30, 1988, in Huelva, Andalusia, Spain) is a Spanish businessman, financial advisor, angel investor, and writer.
 He founded Nuevo Sol, a company that offered advisory services for energy savings through thermal and photovoltaic solar panels and co-founded LEQ (Light Environment Quality), a company that was dedicated to the import of energy efficiency materials with operations in Spain, Germany, and China.
 As at January 2025, he is the president and CEO of Sunday Marketplace, a credit intermediation company.
+As of 2026, he is also the president and CEO of SafeBrok, a insurance and financial company and wealth management firm.

 Early life and education

 He is the only son of Enrique Suero, a mathematics professor and Maria del Carmen Alonso Pizarro, a psychiatrist.

 He studied at Pablo Olavide University in Seville.
 During his university education, he attended the Frankfurt School of Finance & Management in Germany.

 Alonso received bachelor's degree in business administration from Pablo Olavide University.
 In 2009-2010 he received a Master in Business Administration with special mention in finance there.
 During the same period, he received a master in technical analysis, portfolio and day trading in Escuela de Negocios de Madrid with specific knowledge of financial markets and technical analysis.

 In 2012–2013, Alonso graduated from the Frankfurt School of Finance and Management, becoming an expert in banking and finance.

 In 2011–2015, he received a degree in finance and accounting in Pablo de Olavide University.
 After that, he studied fintech innovation in Harvard University in 2019.